 Consistent video format – Youtube’s algorithm likes consistency in your content—which means find a regular time slot or day, and a consistent style for your channel if you’re planning to post regularly.
 This also helps build a subscriber base with people who will look for your content regularly/

-Video-length – while the youtube algorithm keeps changing based on the trends curve, it’s been set in stone by now that short videos under 5 minutes aren’t the best for either monetisation or for getting search engine priority.
-At the same time a 10-minute video with not enough content is no good either.
-So while you try to play to Youtube algorithm to rank you better on Google search – also ensure that the length of your videos, are justified by the content you put into it.
+Video-length – while the youtube algorithm keeps changing based on the trends curve, it’s been set in stone by now that short videos under 5 minutes aren’t the best for either monetization or for getting search engine priority.
+At the same time, a 10-minute video with not enough content is no good either.
+So while you try to play to Youtube algorithm to rank you better on Google search – also ensure that the length of your videos is justified by the content you put into it.

 Create playlists for optimizing your channel – One way to get a lot of views on your page even if you don’t have a full-stack of videos every week, you can create relevant playlists in the niches that your target audience are interested in.
 This is a great way to tap some engagement and get people to notice your channel.